oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ModulesOverMultivariateRings/subquotients.md

 All OSCAR types for the finitely presented modules considered here belong to the abstract type `ModuleFP{T}`, where `T` is the element type of the underlying ring.
-The subquotients belong to the abstract subtype `AbstractSubQuo{T} <: ModuleFP{T}`, they are modelled as objects of the concrete type `SubQuo{T} <: AbstractSubQuo{T}`.
+The subquotients belong to the abstract subtype `AbstractSubQuo{T} <: ModuleFP{T}`, they are modelled as objects of the concrete type `SubquoModule{T} <: AbstractSubQuo{T}`.

 !!! note
     Canonical maps such us the canonical projection onto a quotient module arise in many constructions in commutative algebra.
-The `SubQuo` type is designed so that it allows for the caching of such maps when executing functions.
+The `SubquoModule` type is designed so that it allows for the caching of such maps when executing functions.
 The `tensor_product` function discussed in this section provides an example.